leehuk/factorio-tnfp/README.md

 * Request TNfP Train (default ALT-P) will dispatch a train to the nearest valid train stop.
 If a request is active, selecting it again will cancel the request.
 * Provide TNfP Rail Tool (default SHIFT-ALT-P) will provide a railtool under the cursor, which can be used to select a rail segment to create a temporary stop.
+* Provide TNfP Rail Tool and Open Map (no default) will provide a railtool under the cursor and open the map.

+### Misc
+Miscellaneous features:

+* Adds a custom input control for switching the current train to manual mode.

 ### TNfP Network Creation
 Trains are available for players if they have a train stop marked for TNfP use anywhere in their schedule, which is done via a single combinator signal.